Annual Retreat: Day of Reflection & Jazz Liturgy

 Saturday, November 3, 2018

 Merton and Swiss psychiatrist and psychoanalyst, Carl Jung, have both influenced our contemporary spiritual language for the inner transformative journey.
-The retreat day will offer guidance and reflection on the movement from the false to the True Self.
+The retreat day offered guidance and reflection on the movement from the false to the True Self.
 Merton's entire legacy of prayer, meditation, contemplative life and social conscience can be summed up by the awakening of the True self in Christ.
-In this year of his 50th anniversary of his untimely death, let us gather to continue his passion for integrity for the True Self .
+In the year of his 50th anniversary of his untimely death, we gathered to continue his passion for integrity for the True Self .

 “I am not physically tired, merely filled with a deep, undefined vague sense of spiritual distress as if I had a deep wound racing inside me, and it had to be staunched”.
 Run to the Mountain: The Story of a Vocation, The Journal of Thomas Merton, Volume 1: 1939-1941